Copper Stocks Are Set to Surge This Year

 But we can do something these investment bankers can’t do: think long term.

-Copper is set to surge in the years ahead.
+Copper stocks are set to surge in the years ahead.

 Copper is used in every home, appliance, cell phone and car — it’s key to the electrified lives we enjoy.